fuvl/doo-chat/README.md

 4. Scroll to the top to load older messages
 5. Press Enter to send messages, Shift+Enter for new lines

+## Development Notes

+- **Toast Notifications in Development**: You may see duplicate toast messages in development server due to React StrictMode double-invoking effects.
+This is normal behavior and won't occur in production builds.

 ## Tech Stack

 - React 19